phillbush/mpv-concat/README.md

 ## Notes

-* I have to look for a better way of implementing the preview mode.
-  I'm currently using `mp.add_timeout()`, maybe I should `mp.observe_property("time_pos", ...)`.
-  Any ideas on how to improve this are welcome.

 * This script prevents the mpv player from closing when the video ends, so that the slices don't get lost.
 Keep this in mind if there's the option `keep-open=no` in the current config file.